-Special Supplemental Benefits for the Chronically III (SSBCI)
+What you must pay when Services that are covered for you you get these services Special Supplemental Benefits for the Chronically III (SSBCI) Scales\ You pay a \$0 copay for plan approved scales.

-Scales

 A scale is provided to qualifying members with kidney disease or chronic heart failure who do not meet Medicare guidelines for coverage.
-You pay a \$0 copay for plan approved scales.

-Healthy Food Allowance

-To qualify for the healthy food allowance, you must have one or more of the following conditions.

-- Cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder)

-- · Chronic heart failure

-- Dementia

-- Diabetes

-- · Chronic lung disorders

-You receive a debit card that will allow you to purchase healthy foods at participating retailers by swiping your card at the checkout line.
+Healthy Food Allowance\ You get a \$25 allowance per month to buy healthy foods To qualify for the healthy food allowance, you must have at plan-approved grocery one or more of the following conditions. stores.
+Cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder) · Chronic heart failure Dementia Diabetes · Chronic lung disorders You receive a debit card that will allow you to purchase healthy foods at participating retailers by swiping your card at the checkout line.
 You receive your card in the mail at the time you are eligible for this benefit and use it during the plan year.
 Cash withdrawal, tobacco, firearms and alcohol are prohibited.
 For help with this benefit, please call Member Services (phone numbers are printed on the back cover of this document).

-Non-Medical Transportation

-To qualify for the non-medical transportation, you must have one or more of the following conditions.

-- Cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder)
+Non-Medical Transportation\ You pay a \$0 copay for plan approved non-medical To qualify for the non-medical transportation, you must transportation have one or more of the following conditions.
+Cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder)

-- · Chronic heart failure
+Chronic heart failure

-- Dementia
+Dementia

-at plan-approved grocery stores.

-You get a \$25 allowance per month to buy healthy foods

-You pay a \$0 copay for plan approved non-medical transportation